Soap-Payments/sample-code/README.md

 For webhook implementation, see webhooks.js.

 To get your API key and webhooks signing secret go to your Soap Dashboard and click the "Developers" tab.

+Check out .env.example for the environment variables you need to set.